 One of the reasons why there aren't a lot of great books full of information on Martha Washington is because she understandably led a private life.
 She burned most of her letters from her husband.
 (A couple have survived.
 In fact, in one of our family homeschool history presentations I portrayed Martha Washington, receiving this letter.
 It was quite moving.
 I could identify with her greatly.
-My husband was in the military so...well, please click the previous link to read the beautiful love letter from George Washington.)
+Click the previous link to read the beautiful love letter from George Washington.)
 However Patricia Brady took lots of facts that were known about Martha Washington and wove those into her story, using the facts of Virginia society and the early Republic.

 The book opens, of course with Martha's birth, or more specifically the backstory to her birth.
 We learn how her parents and their parents settled the early wilderness of Virginia.
 That alone makes this a fascinating read.
 It's a peak into how Virginia used to be and how it grew.
 The Virginia we know now is not the Virginia of the 17th and 18th century.
 Martha's background and the background of those she knew and loved, in many ways, paved their way.

 Many assumptions can be made about Martha because we do know that the training of deportment was important in Virginia society.
 We also know that Martha was esteemed highly throughout her life.
 Thus is is reasonable to assume that she learned proper manners, or deportment.
 She may not have had French, art, or music lessons like girls her age from wealthier homes.
 However we can be certain that she learned at least the basics.
 Thus by piecing together all the details that were definitely known of Martha, like her growing up on a small plantation, the author made long lists and descriptions of what we can assume about her.